stone-lang/stone/docs/specs/Literals.md

 ~~~

 Stone allows arbitrarily large numbers.
 The only limits are memory and computation time.
-TODO: Arbitrary-precision numbers are not yet implemented; add specs when they are.
+TODO: Arbitrary-precision numbers are not yet fully implemented; add specs when they are.

 ### Binary, Octal, and Hexadecimal Integers